torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 It replaces the sym53c8xx+ncr53c8xx driver bundle and shares its core code with the FreeBSD SYM-2 driver.
-The 'glue' that allows this driver to work under Linux is contained in 2 files named sym_glue.h and sym_glue.c.
+The 'glue' that allows this driver to work under GNU/Linux is contained in 2 files named sym_glue.h and sym_glue.c.
 Other drivers files are intended not to depend on the Operating System on which the driver is used.